jacksonkernion/jacksonkernion.github.io/index.md

 layout: home
 ---

 I'm a recent UC Berkeley Philosophy PhD, working in philosophy of mind, epistemology, and philosophy of science.
-I'm visiting MIT during the Spring 2020 term.
+I visited MIT during the Spring 2020 term.
+I'm currently working on deductivelogic.org v2.0.

 I argue in my dissertation that our concept of consciousness is a *functional* concept.
 This stands in opposition to the conventional view that thinking of the mind in a first-personal, how-it-feels way is distinct from thinking of the mind in a third-personal, scientific way.
 The goal is to articulate the conceptual foundations that make a science of consciousness possible.